Your community experience is moving to Customer Central, our new portal, in May, with a more intuitive experience. Learn More.

 Where can I find the documented minimum system requirements?

-The minimum system requirements for PowerSchool can be found on PowerSource here.
-It will be important that you are familiar with your student and staff population and intended choice of gradebook functionality, as these determinations will influence the appropriate document and requisite elements of your server(s).
+The minimum system requirements for PowerSchool can be found attached to this document.
+It will be important that you are familiar with your student and staff population as these determinations will influence the appropriate document and requisite elements of your server(s).

 How can I tell which requirements apply to me?